If you have a hard time developing your shoulders, this exercise is going to be a lifesaver for you.

 Because of the path of the bar, you will be leaning back a little bit - it has to go in front of your face.
 But as soon as the bar clears your head, shift your torso forward so that the bar is DIRECTLY over your head.
 It almost resembles a bobbing-forward motion.

 This is a key point that a lot of people miss with the shoulder press.
-If you keep leaning back, it keep tension on the front delts and takes it off the rear delts.
+If you keep leaning back, it keeps tension on the front delts and takes it off the rear delts.

 Lower the weight slowly back to your chest then press again.
 Keep going until you can't get the weight past the sticking point.
 Try and get it past the sticking point, though!
 We want to be sure you're right at the limit.